camptocamp/puppet-dovecot/README.rst

 ``working-copy`` definition.
 It has only been tested on Debian Etch.

 **subversion** (*class*)
   Installs the ``subversion`` package.
-On Debian systems and its derivats i the ``subversion-tools`` package is installed as well.
+On Debian systems and its derivats the ``subversion-tools`` package is installed as well.

   Example::